 Born in Portugal the son of a British Anglo-Latin Lawyer, John’s earliest memory was seeing the ‘Grand Bankers’ setting off for the Newfoundland and Greenland fishing banks.
 He showed a remarkable talent for drawing as a child and spent a brief period in his adult life as a commercial artist.

-When war broke out he joined the merchant navy and survived two torpedo attacks.
-Later, in peacetime, he served on deep sea tankers, was master of coastal barges, owned his own fishing craft and then developed an innovative hydrographical survey boat, ‘Exact’, converted from a fishing boat.
-In 1970, still chartering ‘Exact’ with himself as coxswain, John painted between commissions and it was during this time that he created the oil painting of the sail training ships Sir Winston Churchill and Malcolm Miller.
+When war broke out John joined the merchant navy, aged 16, and survived two torpedo attacks.
+Later, in peacetime, he served on deep sea tankers; was Master of coastal barges; owned his own fishing trawler and then developed an innovative hydrographical survey boat, ‘Exact’, converted from a fishing boat.
+In 1970, still chartering ‘Exact’ with himself as coxswain, John painted between commissions and it was during this time he created the oil painting of the sail training ship Sir Winston Churchill, with Malcolm Miller also featured.
 The immediate interest in this painting and the enthusiastic commitment of Triton Gallery in Torquay, Devon, persuaded him to give up the sea and develop his talents as a full-time artist.

-Chancellor’s paintings are widely acknowledged as being ‘so detailed and accurate they are without doubt historic documents in their own right’.
-Despite his detailed accuracy in the portrayal of sailing craft, Chancellor’s paintings are much more than mere illustration.
-From the awesome power of the elements in ‘Perfect Hurricane’ to the delicate wistful atmosphere of ‘Day of the Men’, Chancellor treats us to a masterful seaman’s eye view of the sea and ships and takes us far beyond the merely photographic.
+John Chancellor’s paintings are widely acknowledged as being ‘so detailed and accurate they are without doubt historic documents in their own right’.
+Despite his detailed accuracy in the portrayal of sailing craft, John’s paintings are much more than mere illustration.
+From the awesome power of the elements in ‘Perfect Hurricane’ to the delicate wistful atmosphere of ‘Day of the Men’, John treats us to a masterful seaman’s eye view of the sea and ships and takes us far beyond the merely photographic.

-He poured hundreds of hours into researching sea situations which interested him and took a particular joy in chronicling what he termed ‘the unsung heroes’, the small unglamorous barges, brigs and schooners.
+He poured hundreds of hours into researching sea situations which interested him and took a particular joy in chronicling what he termed ‘the unsung heroes’ – the small unglamorous barges, brigs and schooners.
 Often commercial considerations determined these vessels were tightly manned by a small crew of skilled seamen who spent a lifetime at sea without ever getting into difficulties, owing to seamanship skills which they took for granted.
-Even his definitive and now widely known painting of ‘H.M.S.
-Victory’ was not a set piece battle but a poignant moment from a little-known entry in the Captain’s log.
+Even his definitive and now widely known painting ‘H.M.S.
+Victory in Pursuit of Nelson’ was not a set piece battle but a poignant moment from a little-known entry in the Captain’s log.